endurodave/IntegrationTestFramework/README.md

 * **Logger/it** - the Logger subsystem integration test source code
 * **Logger/src** - the Logger subsystem production source code
 * **Port** - supporting utilities source code files

-# CMake Build
-[CMake](https://cmake.org/) is used to create the project build files.
-See `CMakeLists.txt` for more information.

 # Testing Strategy
 Software systems are complex, with numerous library and file dependencies, making integration testing challenging.
 It can be difficult to isolate and test a subsystem that consists of dozens or even hundreds of source files.
 This complexity is further compounded when the source code is intended to run only on an embedded target.
 While unit tests can isolate individual modules, integration testing increases complexity exponentially.